datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR01-Plot-Raster.md

 ![ ]({{ site.baseurl }}/images/rfigs/dc-spatial-raster/01-Plot-Raster/challenge-code-plotting-1.png)

 ## Layering Rasters
-We can layer a raster on top of hillshade raster for the same area, and use a transparency factor to created a shaded 3 dimensional, shaded effect.
+We can layer a raster on top of a hillshade raster for the same area, and use a transparency factor to created a 3-dimensional shaded effect.
 A hillshade is a raster that maps the shadows and texture that you would see from above when viewing terrain.

-    #import DSM hillshade
+    # import DSM hillshade
     DSM_hill_HARV <-
       raster("NEON-DS-Airborne-Remote-Sensing/HARV/DSM/HARV_DSMhill.tif")

-    #plot hillshade using a grayscale color ramp that looks like shadows.
+    # plot hillshade using a grayscale color ramp that looks like shadows.
     plot(DSM_hill_HARV,
-        col=grey(1:100/100),  #create a color ramp of grey colors legend=FALSE,
+        col=grey(1:100/100),  # create a color ramp of grey colors legend=FALSE,
         main="Hillshade - DSM\n NEON Harvard Forest Field Site",
         axes=FALSE)